michielbdejong/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Identifying the Client Instance {#request-client}

-When sending new grant request to the AS, the client instance MUST identify itself by including its client information in the `client` field of the request and by signing the request with its unique key as described in {{binding-keys}}.
+When sending a new grant request to the AS, the client instance MUST identify itself by including its client information in the `client` field of the request and by signing the request with its unique key as described in {{binding-keys}}.
 Note that once a grant has been created and is in the _pending_ or _accepted_ states, the AS can